Powell: Fed's inflation fight could bring 'pain,' job losses - NewsBreak

 Investors had been hoping for a signal from Powell that the Fed might soon moderate its rate increases later this year if inflation were to show further signs of easing.
 But the Fed chair indicated that that time may not be near, and stocks tumbled in response.

-In its worst drop in two months, the S&P 500 stock index was down 2.6% by mid-afternoon Friday.
-The tech-heavy Nasdaq composite shed more than 3%.
+The Dow Jones average finished down 3% on Friday, its worst day in three months.
+The tech-heavy Nasdaq composite shed nearly 4%.
 Shorter-term Treasury yields climbed as traders built up bets for the Fed to stay aggressive with rates.

 Some on Wall Street expect the economy to fall into recession later this year or early next year, after which they expect the Fed to reverse itself and reduce rates.